 Construction of the TransCanada Pipelines system is completed from Alberta to Eastern Canada.

-Entwistle resident Einar Opdahl finds a diamond on the banks of the Pembina River.
-The diamond weighs 0.83 carats and sells for $500.
+The first diamond in Alberta was found by Einar Opdahl in fluvial gravels on the banks of the Pembina River, near Evansburg, east of Edson.
+The clear colourless diamond weighed 0.83 carats and sold for $500.

 The National Energy Board is created by the federal government to oversee interprovincial and international energy trade.